Theodore Newton Vail

-Theodore Newton Vail (July 16, 1845 – April 16, 1920) was president of American Telephone & Telegraph between 1885 and 1889, and again from 1907 to 1919.
-Vail saw telephone service as a public utility and moved to consolidate telephone networks under the Bell system.
-In 1913 he oversaw the Kingsbury Commitment that led to a more open system for connection.
+Theodore Newton Vail (July 16, 1845 – April 16, 1920) was an American businessman who served as the general manager of the Bell Telephone Company from 1878 to 1887 and became the founding president of American Telephone and Telegraph Company (AT&T) in 1885.
+Vail viewed telephone service as a public utility and moved to consolidate telephone networks under the Bell system.
+In 1913, he oversaw the Kingsbury Commitment that led to a more open system for connection.

-Biography

-Early life and career
+Early life

-Theodore was born on July 16, 1845, in Malvern, Ohio, and he was educated in Morristown, New Jersey.
-At first he studied medicine with his uncle.
+Theodore was born on July 16, 1845, in Malvern, Ohio, and was educated in Morristown, New Jersey.
+He initially studied medicine with his uncle.
 He also studied telegraphy.
-Success in the latter led him to go to New York, where he became manager of a local telegraphy office.

-He then joined the staff of a superintendent of United States Telegraph which ultimately became Western Union.
+Success in telegraphy inspired him to go to New York City, where he became manager of a local telegraphy office.
+He then joined the staff of a superintendent of United States Telegraph, which ultimately became Western Union.

+Career

-He went west with his father in 1866 to farm.
+In 1866, Vail went west with his father to farm.
 In the fall of 1868, he was made operator and afterward agent at Pine Bluffs, Wyoming, on the Union Pacific Railroad.
-Pine Bluffs was at that time the principal supply point for wood for The Union Pacific, which had not then been completed.
+Pine Bluffs at that time was the principal supply point for wood for the Union Pacific, which had not then been completed.

-In the Spring of 1869, Vail was appointed clerk of the railway mail service between Omaha and Ogden.
-His success in getting the mail through during the snow blockage of 1870, came to the attention of upper management.
+In Spring 1869, Vail was appointed clerk of the railway mail service between Omaha, Nebraska, and Ogden, Utah.
+His success in getting the mail through during the snow blockage of 1870 drew the attention of upper management.

 He was promoted to the Chicago and Iowa City railway post office, an important distribution point at the time.
-When the railway post office was established on The Union Pacific, Vail was promoted to head clerk.
+When the railway post office was established on the Union Pacific, Vail was promoted to head clerk.

-In March, 1873, Vail was assigned to duty in the office of the General Superintendent of Railway Mail Service, Washington, D.C.
-There he exercised special oversight of distribution of the mails, and justified to Congress the compensation the railways received for carrying the mail.
-In June, 1874, he was appointed Assistant Superintendent of Railway Mail Service.
+In March 1873, Vail was assigned to duty in the office of the General Superintendent of Railway Mail Service in Washington, D.C., where he oversaw mail distribution and justified to Congress the compensation the railways received for carrying the mail.
+In June 1874, he was appointed Assistant Superintendent of Railway Mail Service.
 In 1875, he became Assistant General Superintendent.

-In February, 1876, Vail was appointed General Superintendent after his boss retired.
-He had reached the highest grade attainable in this branch of the Federal government.
-He was the youngest officer in the Railway Mail Service, both in years and terms of service.
-When this final appointment was made by the Postmaster General, the latter said that his only objection to Vail was his youth.
+In February 1876, Vail was appointed General Superintendent after his boss retired.
+He reached the highest grade attainable in this branch of the federal government and was the youngest officer in the Railway Mail Service, both in years and terms of service.
+When this final appointment was made by the Postmaster General, the Postmaster General said his only objection with Vail was his youth.

-As General Superintendent, Vail helped put postal employees under the general civil service laws.
-He established the system of six months' probationary appointments, which were subsequently adopted by all agencies.
+As General Superintendent, Vail helped place U.S. Postal employees under general civil service laws and established a system of six months' probationary appointments, which were subsequently adopted by all agencies.